 If negotiation is a key skill for your target industry, try to incorporate it in your own resume summary.

-Managing a team also requires good communications skills.
+Managing a team also requires good communication skills.
 Try to focus on quantifiable achievements that show you communicated effectively with staff, customers, or the C-Suite, or other groups of people.

 Here are two examples to describe managing people in different contexts: